GaryBoone/pirNet/README.md

 #### Configuring pirNet devices

-Once the device is attached to your network, you can configure its location and color via a webpage.
+Once the device is attached to your network, you can configure its location and color via a web page.
 Just enter the device's IP address into your browser's address bar and hit return.

 Example: